rpl-bonn/gpd/README.md

 # Updates
+- [ ] TODO: Have to check with the config files

 This fork is intended to replace AnyGrasp for our testing purposes.
 We use the repository via a Dockerfile.
 Follow the steps below to pull and run the container: